 Season of Shadows is an ongoing social project exploring nonbinary gender experience.
 I have been interviewing queer peers about gender, working together to conjure metaphors for those experiences that can feel difficult to explain.
 Together, we’re translating recurring themes from these conversations into performances, installations, events, and writing in art and everyday spaces, digging into inseparable experiences pertaining to spirituality, dis/ability, race, and class in order to articulate our relationships with gender.
+Find a collection of transcript excerpts and other project documentation up at Overture Center for the Arts in Madison, WI March 13-June 4, 2018.

 A few of the happenings: